Wondering how you might organise elder care to fit everything in? Need some time saving tips? Read on…

 First there is the challenge that the time of day when Marj has most energy, I will likely be at work.
 The second challenge is that where I or the rest of the family might want to, say, have our haircut, may not be Marj’s preference.
 Thirdly, there are physical access challenges, as anyone trying to wrangle a heavy wheelchair knows (yes, even nowadays).

-These four basics helped me pull together the new family admin:-
+These four approaches helped me accommodate the additional family admin:-

 I) Have help come to Marj.
-We mounted a simple combination-locked keysafe to Marj’s front door so trusted visitors can enter without disturbing me at work or home.
+We mounted a simple combination-locked keysafe by Marj’s front door so trusted visitors can enter without disturbing me at work or home.
 Now trips out together are for the serious or fun stuff.
-(Note also that the number of visitors over time has increased).
+Note also that the number of visitors over time will only increase.

 II) Decide who I can delegate to, then do it.
-For example I am happy to trim Marj’s fingernails but happier for a chiropodist to trim her toenails.
+For example I’m happy to trim Marj’s fingernails but happier for a chiropodist to trim toenails.
 A mobile hairdresser and GP practise nurse also visit Marj every few weeks and use the keysafe to enter.
+I found pre-screened hairdressers and chiropodists at Age UK.
 If I forget to leave the cash out, I transfer payment to bank accounts.
-Supermarket home delivery is also an option.
+Supermarket home delivery is also a time saving option.

-These four basics have formed the backbone of our domestic care ‘organisation’.
+These four basics now form the backbone of our domestic care ‘organisation’.
 Even as Marj’s needs have become more complex, the system works 90% of the time.